mikkopiu/mikkopiu.github.io/README.md

-# My personal website (old)
+# My personal website

-This is a copy of my old (but still current) website at http://mikkopiuhola.org
+This repo hosts my personal portfolio/website, currently in a placeholder state.

 To be redone at some point